JulianKrese/DS-4002-Project-2/README.md

         1) `clean_parking_data.py` to re-create the cleaned data
         2) `create_models.py` to re-create the models on the train split
         3) `score_models.py` to re-score the models
+        - for running troubleshooting, ensure you are in the same directory as the files (`cd SCRIPTS`) as the data may have issues loading otherwise.
+            - can run without issue `cd SCRIPTS` and then `python <script_name>.py`
     - View the output of `score_models.py` to see the resulting accuracies for each model.

 ### References